tunasplam/tunasplam.github.io/_posts/2025-08-01-siddharta.md

 If you are unfamiliar with anything regarding Eastern philosophies, that is okay, we are both in the same boat.
 Boxes like these spread throughout the article summarize my brief research on these topics as I encountered them throughout the novel."
 %}

+{% include admonition.html type="names-note" title="The Meaning of Names" content="
+Hesse chose the names of his characters to highlight their purpose in the narrative.
+Boxes like these will contain the results of a cursory dive into a Sanskrit dictionary to shed some light on the meaning of these names."
+%}

 ### Dedication

 This post is dedicated in memory of a friend whose life closely mirrored that of Siddhartha's.
 A son of a minister, exceptionally bright, acutely tuned to matters of spirituality and morality, beloved by many -- yet plagued with the same unease and discontent as Siddhartha.